ugjka/blast/README.md

 2023/07/08 23:53:07 setting av1transport URI and playing
 ```

-There's also a `-debug` and `-headers` flags if you want to inspect your DLNA device
+There's also a `-debug` and `-headers` flags (both can't be combined) if you want to inspect your DLNA device

 ## Building